 Do you have a sweet tooth that always ends up in a guilty sugary indulgence?
 Don’t worry granola bars are here to save you.
 You may wonder why not just grab one off the supermarket shelf?
 But you would be disheartened to know the amount of sugar and preservatives that go into a commercial granola bar.
 You will need, Pumpkin seeds, sunflower seeds, oats, dry fruits like almonds, walnuts, pistachios, dates, salt, and honey.
 Here’s a no bake Granola bar recipe that can be stored for 2 weeks, well 20 minutes of making time doesn’t sound bad now eh?

 You can alter the dry fruits to your liking; granola bars with a hint of cinnamon powder boosts the flavour even more.
 Add desiccated coconut for that added yumminess.
-Granola bars are a good pre-workout snack, gives you the much-needed energy!
+Granola and protein bars are a good pre-workout snack, gives you the much-needed energy!

 Here comes the king of dips.
 Guacamole is easy and so delicious you can eat it with almost everything or may be just by itself?
 Well, one cannot say no to guac!
 You need a ripe avocado, finely chopped onion and tomato, freshly squeezed lemon juice, cilantro (coriander), and salt.
 Avocado tastes amazing on toasted bread, khakra or if you fancy yourself some baking, baked nachos.
 This is a recipe I followed; their tips are helpful to get the perfect Mexican guacamole.